Fethbita/eMRTD_face_access/README.md

 Also check out the [delta_building_demo](https://github.com/Fethbita/eMRTD_face_access/tree/delta_building_demo) branch for a more visual application with some of the features removed.

 # Motivation
 This is a Master Thesis project, this technology will be aimed at automated border control, but it could also be used for automated or semi-automated access control.
+The thesis can be read here: https://comserv.cs.ut.ee/ati_thesis/datasheet.php?id=72515&year=2021

 ## In action